PRIORITY 72-HOUR BRIEF Representative Composite — Not Confidential

 Sources

-This brief draws on the following publicly available sources.
+This composite draws on the following publicly available regulatory frameworks.
 No proprietary or confidential data was used in its preparation.

-• USACE Alaska District — CWA Section 404 / RHA Section 10 Individual Permit procedures
+• USACE Alaska District — CWA Section 404 / wetland delineation procedures

 Scope & Limitations